-Robotics Academy Certified Training for VEX EDR (On-site)
+Robotics Academy Certified Training for VEX EDR Cortex (On-site)

 With five days of hands-on training, learn how to teach using ROBOTC.
 Using VEX Robotics hardware, learn how to utilize the EDR, navigate the LCD display, and work with multiple sensors!

 – How to program in a syntax-based language